AbhijitTurate/database-integration/README.md

 ### PATCH /todos/TaskId
-This endpoint requires a **body** to be passed along with **TaskId** the request.First , it will check If task with a given **TaskId** exits , If task does not exists you will get response with `404` status code.If task exists , application will check if body contains atleast one of the field in sample body show below.If not, you get the response with `400 Bad Request` status code.Else, you will get response with `updatedTask and 200` status code
+This endpoint requires a **body** to be passed along with **TaskId** the request.First , it will check If task with a given **TaskId** exits , If task does not exists you will get response with `404` status code.If task exists , application will check if body contains atleast one of the field specified in sample body show below.If not, you get the response with `400 Bad Request` status code.Else, you will get response with `updatedTask and 200` status code

 Sample body
 ```